MichaelJMerritt/Portfolio/README.md

 ![Image of Mortality 2021](https://michaeljmerritt.github.io/Portfolio/Images/mort03.jpg)

 It is also interesting to note from the cause of death section that the percentage of deaths of natural causes remains more or less constant despite the increase in mortality due to Covid.
 In 2020 and 2021 when the Covid related causes of death are introduced the heart and neoplasm/cancer related causes of death are reduced.
-This suggests tha Covid is proving more deadly to those with heart and cancer realted issues than healthy people.
+This suggests that Covid is proving more deadly to those with heart and cancer realted issues than healthy people.

 For the next analysis I use only a single dataset from the CDC that has detailed information on Covid cases in the US categorized by age, race and sex.
 Each case also has information regarding the severity of the case including hospitalization and death.